 Domestic Partner Benefits Policy

-The University offers a number of benefits to same and opposite sex domestic partners of full time employees.
+The University offers a number of benefits to same and opposite sex domestic partners of employees.
 For purposes of this policy, the University considers as "domestic partners" two individuals (same or opposite sex) living together in a committed domestic relationship but not joined in any type of legal partnership, marriage, or civil union legally recognized in Virginia.

 In order to receive University benefits for a domestic partner, the employee must complete documents attesting to the domestic partnership as required by the University's current health insurance carrier.
 If the relationship with the domestic partner ends, the employee must notify the Human Resources Office within thirty-one (31) days of the end of the domestic partner relationship by filing documents attesting to the termination as required by the University's current health insurance carrier.
 The employee must also mail a copy of the termination documents to the other party.
 New supporting documents must be completed if another qualifying domestic partner relationship occurs in the future; however, no new domestic partner documents can be filed until twelve (12) months after the filing of termination documents.

 Benefits Extended to Domestic Partners and their Dependent Children

 Health and Dental Insurance - Virginia law allows sickness and accident insurers to cover any class of persons agreed upon by an insurer and policyholder, beyond legal spouses and dependent children.
 The University's current group health insurance coverage and group dental coverage extends to same and opposite sex domestic partners of University employees and the dependent children of such domestic partners.

 Educational Grant - Dependent children of a domestic partner are eligible for the educational grant program under the standard criteria established for this program.